-A new patent application published this morning doesn’t involve ESP, but it does attempt to anticipate what searchers are looking for.
-The document has the names of some prominent Google employees on it.
+A patent application published this morning doesn’t involve ESP but attempts to anticipate what searchers are looking for.
+In addition, the document has the names of some prominent Google employees on it.

 Anticipated query generation and processing in a search engine